gregv/how-to-be-an-effective-leader/README.md

 Obtain or learn breadth - You need to know a little about a lot.
 The more broadly you, or an aggregation of your team knows, the more you'll avoid wasting time building things that already exist.
 Always try to tie innovation to existing teams and products.
 Use Slack search, Confluence search, even Google search - read about what other teams are working on.
 You rarely need to start a project with little knowledge - take some time to understand the landscape around you.

 # Information Transparency
-My motivation for this section was inspired by this TED talk [How to build a company where the best ideas win](https://youtu.be/HXbsVbFAczg).
-I constantly look for new perspectives, radical on both sides of the spectrum, and this video has many elements of transparency that brought forth the ideas in this section.
+My motivation for this section was inspired by this TED talk on [How to build a company where the best ideas win](https://youtu.be/HXbsVbFAczg).
+I constantly look for (disruptive) new perspectives, radical on both sides of the spectrum, and this video has many elements of transparency that brought forth the ideas in this section.

 > Being radically truthful and transparent with your colleagues and expecting your colleagues to be the same with you ensures that important issues are apparent instead of hidden.
 It also enforces good behavior and good thinking, because when you have to explain yourself, everyone can openly assess the merits of your logic.
 >